filmanddarkroom/FADU_Timer/readme.md

 ### 14-Mar-2021: 1.5.1 Bugfix

 1) Bugfix to PULSE R3 mode - Sonoff strikes again!
 Router delays can cause an error if the pulse setup command is sent too soon after the previous ON command - an issue in Strips-mode when in [AUTO].
-Have forced a 2 second Delay be set on the Settings tab's Delay value when in Strips mode.
+Have forced a 2 second Delay be set on the Settings tab's Delay value when in Automatic Strips mode.
 The value is reset to its previous value when Strips mode is exited.

 ### 13-Mar-2021: 1.5.1 Final(?)